 SQE1 is the first part of the SQE assessment and tests the application of functioning legal knowledge.
 This is a computer-based single best answer multiple choice test.

-This document contains 90 sample questions from across both assessments to help both education providers and candidates plan SQE training and prepare for the assessment.
+This document contains 90 SQE1 sample questions to help you prepare for the assessment.
+The sample questions will also help both education providers and candidates plan SQE training and prepare for the assessment.